 cd syntax : $ cd {directory}

-- Change directory using the absolute path
+- Change the directory using the absolute path

 - Change directory using the relative path